dmbarbour/glas/docs/GlasDesign.md

 The glas command line will include a built-in compiler for [language-g0](GlasZero.md), a Forth-like language with staged metaprogramming.
 This built-in compiler is used to bootstrap the actual language-g0 module if possible, emitting a warning on bootstrap failure.
 Other glas languages can build upon language-g0.

 Definitions other than 'compile' in the language module may be defined to support tooling, such as IDE or REPL integration, a standard linter or formatter, etc..
-And glas may eventually accept compiler functions of types other than 'prog', e.g. to enhance caching or parallelism.
+And glas systems may eventually recognize compiler functions expressed in models other than 'prog'.

 ## Automated Testing